vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

  ```

 ### Main plotting function
-plot_3d_scatter_with_lasso() this is the main function for loading data, filtering points, and generating a 2D scatter plot where a lasso tool allows for manual selection of regions.
+plot_3d_scatter_with_lasso() this is the main function for loading data, filtering points, and generating a 2D scatter plot where a Lasso tool allows for manual selection of regions.
 It also generates a profile plot for the selected region.
 ```
 def plot_3d_scatter_with_lasso(input_file_path, output_directory, sphere_radius=0.05, filter_radius=0.1, min_neighbors=5, lasso_thickness=lasso_thickness):
     ...